hzz0024/hzz0024.github.io/_posts/2020/2020-04-07-DelBay19_rerun_data _summary.markdown

   - WGS data analysis
 ---

 The DelBay19 rerun samples (pool5) are trimmed and merged (with bam files after bt2 mapping) with previous processed datasets.
-The overall summary including the number of reads, reads retained after trimming, genome coverage is listed [here](https://docs.google.com/spreadsheets/d/14A5CuNT15jhAgE89HAAXj6ddB3THszFZTpwYOKmu05M/edit?usp=sharing).
+The overall summary includes the number of reads, reads retained after trimming, genome coverage, which are listed [here](https://docs.google.com/spreadsheets/d/14A5CuNT15jhAgE89HAAXj6ddB3THszFZTpwYOKmu05M/edit?usp=sharing).
 Some featured values are listed below,

 - the whole dataset includes 343 inviduals.
 Among them, one sample with extreme low mapping rate (SR0719ch_327, 1.7%) and nine individuals with relative low amount of reads (< 2 million) were removed from the final bamlist during angsd run (but I still keep the bamfiles of these samples).